This page provides an overview of the ways to obtain a doctorate at TU Dortmund University, how to enroll and which documents are required.

 As an alternative to an individual doctorate, Germany also offers the possibility of doing a doctorate within a structured doctoral program.
 The structured programs are similar to the Anglo-Saxon PhD system.
 This model offers constant and intensive supervision by a team of supervisors.
 It includes a curriculum of courses, usually with an interdisciplinary focus.

-Please contact the respective faculties for the search for a supervisor.
+Please contact the respective departments for the search for a supervisor.

 If admission has been granted, you can then register by post.
 To do this, please send your documents to:

 TU Dortmund University

 International Office - Admissions